-In short yes, extremely successful.
+In short, yes, extremely successful.
 Since the application of the embedded hyperlink in October 2018, WEAs have accounted for the majority of recoveries of AMBER Alert victims.
 It has empowered community members to take an active part in safely locating missing endangered persons.
-Previously, the only information available to the public had to be contained to 90 characters of text with no pictures.
-Now there is no limit to the amount of text, pictures, and flyers.
-In the last year, the duration of AMBER Alert activations has decreased by almost 50%.
-When you break that down into the amount of time you are separated from your child, whose life is in danger, every second counts.
+Previously, the only information available to the public had to be constrained to 90 characters of text with no pictures.
+Now there is no limit to the amount of information, including vital photographs, that the public can access by navigating to the embedded alert page.
 The CHP has many stories of this program working.
 These are not statistics, but actual children and other at-risk adults.
 The heroes of these stories aren’t restricted to a CHP uniform.
 They range from children on bicycles, to youth sitting in a parking lot, to a group of people at a gas station, to a couple walking down the street, and many, many more.
 We at the CHP are proud of their service to their community and heroic actions.

 When the CHP activates the WEA, your device should only receive one alert.
-Individual wireless providers are the ones responsible for the notification to the devices on their respective networks.
-The ability to send these types of alerts is still relatively new and is a high-risk low frequency event.
-Your wireless providers have had to adjust to the government mandates to provide this service and will continue to fine-tune their systems to prevent duplicate activations and activations outside the designated area.
+Individual wireless providers are responsible for the dissemination of the WEA messages to the devices on their respective networks.
+The technology and interoperability involved with a WEA message being sent to your mobile device continues to evolve and improve.
+But mistakes happen.
 If you have questions about receiving multiple alerts or alerts after an event has been deactivated, please contact your wireless provider directly.

 No. Oversaturation of alerts is always a concern and is an element discussed prior to each activation.
-Unlike the majority of other States who send each alert statewide no matter the location or time of day, the CHP, as the statewide coordinator has put in place safeguards to help navigate the location and duration of each alert.
-The CHP has the ability to adjust an alert’s activation zone as needed by the situation.
-Alert activation zones can range from a half mile radius to the incident and increase in size to incorporate communities, cities, counties, regions, and if needed, statewide.
-At any given time, there can multiple active alerts throughout California, but community members would only be notified about the alerts that impact them.
+Unlike the majority of other states, the CHP, as the statewide coordinator, has safeguards in place to help pinpoint the location and duration of each alert.
+Each alert activation is custom tailored to ensure that the community or communities that need the information receive it, and those that do not need it are not provided irrelevant alert information that they cannot assist with.
+At any given time, there can be multiple active alerts throughout California, but community members are only notified about the alerts that impact them.
 Success of the system depends on its judicious use and the participation of the public to alert law enforcement when they sight subjects matching the descriptions in the alerts.
 As of 2018, the CHP was the first law enforcement agency in the nation to successfully incorporate the use of an embedded hyperlink to provide a flyer, relevant detail and associated pictures.
 The CHP Twitter page @CHPAlerts maintains an updated list of all alerts in California and can be found at https://chp.click/alert.
-We acknowledge there may be a level of inconvenience, surprise, and frustration felt by members of our communities when an alert is issued due to the alert notification.
+We acknowledge there may be a level of inconvenience, surprise, and frustration felt by members of our communities when an WEA is issued due to the alert notification.
 Our hope is that those in the communities where an alert is issued understand these alerts could directly affect them and this information is for their safety or the safety of others.

 The Federal Communications Commission’s website contains general information and frequently asked questions about the WEA. https://www.fcc.gov/consumers/guides/wireless-emergency-alerts-wea